 Supplemental opportunities offer students the chance to make money over FWT at a side job not connected to their Plans, take additional special coursework, and/or work hours to fill a gap left by a primary position.
 Supplemental jobs do not need to be registered, but students must submit proof of hours either by submitting a supervisor signed timesheet or copies of pay stubs.
 Noncredit coursework requires a course description and a signed timesheet or an instructor letter confirming time and attendance.
 Credit-bearing courses require a course description, proof of grade, and credit earned.
 Please note that while proof of credit earned for credit-bearing courses is required as proof of completing supplemental hours, this credit cannot be counted as Bennington eligible coursework credit.
 Use this Google form to submit your timesheets.

 - An unrelated job for pay.

 - Credit-bearing courses.

 An FWT may be waived in a few specific situations, including:

-- A transfer student starts at Bennington in the spring (excluding juniors).
+- A transfer student starting at Bennington in the spring (excluding juniors).

-- A first-term or third term student starts at Bennington in the spring.
+- A first-term or third term student starting at Bennington in the spring.

-- A student takes a leave of absence.
+- A student taking a leave of absence.

-- A student participates in study abroad/study away.
+- A student participating in study abroad/study away.

-- A student participates in an approved Bennington faculty member course over FWT and receives a partial waiver of required FWT hours.
+- A student participating in an approved Bennington faculty member course over FWT and receives a partial waiver of required FWT hours.